berglind1707/FinalProject_SocialGraphs/content/homepage/houseComparison.md

 ### Slytherin

 Slytherin is the house that gets the worst reputation throughout the entire series.
-While there is significantly more emphasis on Slytherins bad characteristics they have some very desirable characteristics as well.
+While there is significantly more emphasis on Slyther'ins bad characteristics they have some very desirable characteristics as well.
 The selection hat tended to select people who had characteristics such as cunning, ambitions, leadership abilities and esourcefulness.
 Slytherin is often associated with dark magic and the characters are often seen as devious, selfish and cruel even though that is definitely